Telescopes

 ZimTWIN consists of two parallel 40 cm telescopes.
 Its specialty is a wide field of view because of the comparably short focal length and a large camera chip.
 The twin setup allows us to either observe an object with two different filters for complementary spectral information, or to double the field of view by off-pointing one telescope.
 ZimTWIN can only be used with cameras and not visually.

-ZimSmart (Zimmerwald Small Robotic Telescope)
+ZimSMART (Zimmerwald Small Robotic Telescope)

 Foto des Zimmerwald Small Robotic Telescope